Garden Catmint is in the same genus as

 Nepetalactone.
 It is not only cats which nepetalactone effects in this way; Leopards, Cougars, Lynxes and Servals are also highly susceptible, but Lions and Tigers are less strongly affected and do not react consistently to the odour.
 Cats will also eat cat-nip, which also sends them wild with euphoria for between about 5 to 15 minutes, until olefactory fatigue sets in (as it does for humans - we become accustomed to a smell in a few minutes thereafter we are completely unable to smell it - until the next time we are exposed to the odour).
 But about a third of cats are totally immune to Nepetalactone showing no response at all.
 Your Authors' cats are like that; completely nonplussed.
 Cat-mint is not alone in plants which puts cats in an entranced state; Common Valerian (Valeriana officinalis) (both root or leaves), Tatarian Honeysuckle (Lonicera tatarica) and the exotic

 Silver Vine (aka Cat Powder) (Actinidia polygama).
 In the case of the latter, the response of susceptible cats is even stronger than it is with Cat-nip and fewer cats are immune to its effects.
 Cats who do not respond to cat-nip itself will usually respond to one of these other 3 plants, for they contain differing active substances.
+None of your Authors cats have responded to catmint imgregnated toys he has bought various individuals over the decades.

 In Common Valerian it is the substance Actinidine, which makes susceptible cats behave in a similar they do to